05 May 2023

 When you use a pre-prepared boilerplate, CLI or app wrapper, you’re basically ready to code.
 But when it comes to starting a project from scratch and configuring the Webpack, testing library, and Node.js server by yourself it may put your patience to the test.
 Although in my opinion, all advantages Typescript offers are worth this additional effort.

-The article you’ve just read deals with more theoretical aspects and arguments on why use Typescript in 2021.
-In the second part that will be published very soon, I’ll show you a far more practical code example of why Typescript is the best choice for frontend development in 2021.
+The article you’ve just read deals with more theoretical aspects and arguments on why use Typescript in 2023.
+In the second part, I’ll show you a far more practical code example of why Typescript is the best choice for frontend development in 2023.